RustamSitdikov/HFPx3D/README.md

 and copy the **il/** folder to the project directory (not to **src/**!).

 **Notice (temporary):** To resolve an issue with `il::I`, in **il/math.h** replace "I" with "ii"
+##
+**CMakeLists.txt** may require modifications depending on the math library used.
+If OpenBlas is used instead of MKL (typically, in Windows), comment and un-comment the corresponding blocks.